/

 The prefix "post-" indicates something that comes after or is subsequent to a particular event or time.
 It is often used to denote a sequence of events.

-• Q #3: Which of the following sentences is grammatically correct?
+• Q #3: In which of the following situations is it most appropriate to use informal language?

 Answer Explanation